 Finalist – Moroni Pugh

-With a long history of supporting the community sector, Moroni brings a wealth of knowledge to the role.
+Despite a cut in funding, Moroni has used his managerial skills and collaborative approach to enable the Emergency Relief team to enhance the service it provides to the community.
 Outside of Wesley Mission Queensland, Moroni also finds time to study and contribute to several local groups, including within the Aboriginal, Torres Strait Islander and Maori communities.

 Volunteering Impact Award

 Recipient – Share the Dignity – Qld Team

 Share the Dignity supports Women and Girls in need, across Australia, providing them with essential period products and other care.
 They support those who are experiencing, or at risk of, homelessness, domestic violence or financial hardship.
 Starting only six years ago, Share the Dignity has already built a passionate team of over 6,000 volunteers Australia-wide.

 Volunteers are the backbone of Share the Dignity.
 Without their commitment to supporting women and girls in their community, Share the Dignity would not be able to run their valuable campaigns, including Dignity Drives, installing Dignity Vending Machines and the ‘It’s in the Bag’ Christmas appeal.

 Since its establishment in 1948, PCYC Queensland has focused on giving children a great start, keeping Queenslanders healthy, and keeping communities safe.
 Over 2,000 volunteers in more than 100 roles support PCYC programs across the state, including driver mentors and youth coaches.

 PCYC’s network of volunteers provide invaluable assistance in delivering the three pillars that underpin all programs and activities: youth development, crime prevention and community engagement.
 The positive impact of PCYC’s volunteers are what makes it all possible.